bigOconstant/RustTetris/CODE_OF_CONDUCT.md

 # Code of Conduct

-## 1. Purpose

-There is no purpose or COD.
+There is no COD.
 I don't believe COD's are almost ever necessary.